 During his doctoral studies in cognitive science, artificial intelligence and computational linguistics at Berkeley, he worked on seminal projects on intelligent conversational dialog agents.
 His PhD dissertation employing maximum entropy to model human perception and interpretation of ambiguities was one of the first to spur the paradigm shift toward today's state-of-the-art statistical natural language processing technologies.
 De Kai also holds an executive MBA from Kellogg (Northwestern University) and HKUST.
 His undergraduate degree at UCSD was awarded cum laude, Phi Beta Kappa, and won the liberal arts oriented Revelle College's department award.

-In 2015, Debrett's HK 100 named De Kai as one of the 100 most influential figures of Hong Kong.
+De Kai was named by Debrett's HK 100 as one of the 100 most influential figures of Hong Kong.

 How To Academy: New York Times - How To Change the World Royal Geographical Society, London, 4 Nov 2020